SAFETY AROUND WATER – Second Grade Learn to Swim

 - 60% of kids who drown do so within 10 feet of safety

 To help reduce these dreadful statistics YMCA Endowment Fund has pledged to offer free swimming lessons for all second graders in our service area.
-There are over 7,000 second graders that live within our service area; our goal is by 2020 every second grader will have the opportunity to learn to swim.
+There are over 7,000 second graders that live within our service area.

 In Safety Around Water, children learn what to do if they find themselves in the water unexpectedly.